psstsocial/.github/README.md

-# psst! social
+# psst! social .github

-psst!
-Is the new incarnation of everything that facebook pokes should be.
+This repo holds basic github configuration for the psstsocial organization.